elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-effective-review-strategies-enhance-information-retention.md

 url: /learn/education-studies/questions/how-can-effective-review-strategies-enhance-information-retention
 score: -1.0
 related_article1:
+    id: 165614
+    title: >-
+        What are effective pre-reading techniques for developing questions?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-effective-prereading-techniques-for-developing-questions
+related_article2:
     id: 165593
+    title: >-
-    title: What is the role of the fovea, parafovea, and periphery in text processing?
+        What is the role of the fovea, parafovea, and periphery in text processing?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-role-of-the-fovea-parafovea-and-periphery-in-text-processing
-related_article2:
-    id: 165583
-    title: What are the limitations of speed reading techniques?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-limitations-of-speed-reading-techniques
 related_article3:
-    id: 165612
+    id: 165593
+    title: >-
-    title: What are the key concepts to identify in text structure analysis?
+        What is the role of the fovea, parafovea, and periphery in text processing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-concepts-to-identify-in-text-structure-analysis
+    url: /learn/education-studies/questions/what-is-the-role-of-the-fovea-parafovea-and-periphery-in-text-processing
 related_article4:
-    id: 165604
+    id: 165608
+    title: >-
-    title: Why is formatting important in speed reading techniques?
+        Why is summarization important in reviewing and reciting information?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-formatting-important-in-speed-reading-techniques
+    url: /learn/education-studies/questions/why-is-summarization-important-in-reviewing-and-reciting-information
 related_article5:
-    id: 165591
+    id: 165607
-    title: How do regressions in reading impact comprehension?
+    title: >-
+        What is the difference between selective highlighting and recognition in information retention?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-regressions-in-reading-impact-comprehension
+    url: /learn/education-studies/questions/what-is-the-difference-between-selective-highlighting-and-recognition-in-information-retention
 ---

 &nbsp;